The Complete Guide to Building A Go-to-Market Strategy (+6 Examples)

 When creating an ideal customer profile for your company, consider the following traits:

-Get to know your ideal customers.
+Get to know your ideal customers through discovery.
 Clear buyer personas help narrow your market and deploy the most effective use of resources.

 3. Create value messaging